 Life can be difficult if you have a broken arm or a sprained ankle.
 You may not be able to do some of the things you want to do.
 But at least when people see you, they know you have a problem.
 They understand.

-For those suffering from Post-Traumatic Stress Disorder (PTSD) or Complex Trauma, their life challenges aren’t immediately apparent.
-If you stumble when you’re wearing a cast, those around you will understand and likely offer to help, but if you react negatively to a situation, lash out because you have PTSD, chances are NO ONE around you will understand.
+For those suffering from Post-Traumatic Stress Disorder (PTSD) or Complex Trauma, life challenges aren’t immediately apparent.
+If you stumble when you’re wearing a cast, those around you will understand and likely offer to help.
+If you react negatively to a situation or lash out because you have PTSD, chances are NO ONE around you will understand.